Policy on Political Contributions

 Zoetis’ political contributions are aligned with the interests of our company and our customers – contributions are extended to candidates who support sound policies that are intended to benefit animals and their caregivers.
 Contributions are made without regard for the private political preferences of company officers or executives.

-Consistent with U.S. federal law, Zoetis does not make political contributions directly to candidates for federal office.
-In states where corporate contributions are allowed, Zoetis policy permits contributions to state and local political candidates, committees and parties in the U.S. who support public policies important to the animal health industry.
-Although Zoetis has not historically made corporate contributions to state and local candidates, committees and parties, the company would seek the approval of counsel for any future contribution to ensure legal and company compliance and would disclose those contributions on this site.
+Consistent with U.S. federal law, Zoetis does not make political contributions to candidates for federal office.
+In states where corporate contributions are allowed, Zoetis policy permits contributions to state and local political candidates, committees, and parties in the U.S. that support public policies important to the animal health industry.
+Zoetis is disclosing one corporate contribution to PetsPAC made in July 2018.
+Before making this contribution, Zoetis sought the approval of counsel to ensure legal compliance and will continue to do so for any future contributions.

 International Political Contribution Policy